msft-mirror-aosp/platform.external.pigweed/pw_async2/codelab.rst

 6. Fix the crash: Registering a waker
 =====================================
-The crash message is intentionally blatant about what went wrong.
-The implementation of ``Keypad::Pend`` I told you to write was intentionally incomplete to show you what happens if you make this misstep.

-.. topic:: When to store a waker
+We intentionally had you implement ``Keypad::Pend()`` so it returned :doxylink:`Pending() <pw::async2::Pending>`, without storing a waker, as that triggers an assertion.
+It is a clear signal that the code has no way of waking up the task, so we crash on detecting it.

+The crash message is there to help you, and be explicit about what went wrong, and may run into it yourself creating your own pendable types.

-   Generally if you are writing the leaf logic that decides that :doxylink:`pw::async2::Pending` should be returned from your task, then you should also be storing a :doxylink:`pw::async2::Waker` at the same time, so you can wake up the task when the data you are waiting for is available.
+Generally if you are writing the leaf logic that decides that :doxylink:`Pending() <pw::async2::Pending>` should be returned, then you should also store a :doxylink:`Waker <pw::async2::Waker>` before returning that value.

+.. topic:: What is a ``Waker``?

+   A :doxylink:`Waker <pw::async2::Waker>` is the other half of the :ref:`informed poll model <module-pw_async2-informed-poll>`.

+   A ``Waker`` is a lightweight object that allows you to tell the :doxylink:`Dispatcher <pw::async2::Dispatcher>` to wake a task.
+When a ``Task::DoPend()`` call returns :doxylink:`Pending() <pw::async2::Pending>`, the task is put to sleep so that the dispatcher doesn't have to repeatedly poll the task.

+   To wake a task, you invoke the :doxylink:`Wake() <pw::async2::Waker::Wake>` method on the ``Waker``.
+Note however by design the ``Wake()`` call consumes the ``Waker``, so to invoke it you must actually write ``std::move(waker_).Wake();``.
+This is to make it clear that the task can be only woken once through a given waker.

+   Wakers are default-constructed in an empty state, and moving the value means the location that is moved from is reset to an empty state.
+If you invoke ``Wake()`` on an empty ``Waker``, the call is a no-op.

+   You set up the waker to a non-empty value using one of four macros we provide:

+   - :doxylink:`PW_ASYNC_STORE_WAKER` and :doxylink:`PW_ASYNC_CLONE_WAKER`

+     The first creates a waker for a given context.
+The second clones an existing waker, allowing the original and/or the clone to wake the task.

+     This pair of macros ensure a single task will be woken.
+They will assert if a waker for a different task is created (or cloned) when the destination waker already is set up for some task.

+   - :doxylink:`PW_ASYNC_TRY_STORE_WAKER` and :doxylink:`PW_ASYNC_TRY_CLONE_WAKER`

+     This is an alternative to `PW_ASYNC_STORE_WAKER`, and returns ``false`` instead of crashing, allowing the pendable to signal to the caller that the ``Pend()`` operation failed, allowing that to be handled in some other way.

    One ``Waker`` wakes up one task.
-If your code needs to wake up multiple tasks, you should use :doxylink:`pw::async2::WakerQueue` instead of a single waker instance.
+If your code needs to wake up multiple tasks, you should use :doxylink:`WakerQueue <pw::async2::WakerQueue>` instead, which allows a fixed capacity list of wakers to be created.
+Note that you use the same macros (``PW_ASYNC_STORE_WAKER``, ...) with ``WakerQueue``, at which point they will indicate an error if you run out of capacity in the queue.

-Let's set up the waiter.
+Let's fix ``Keypad::Pend()`` so we store a waker using the context, which is what is needed to eliminate the crash.

 1. First include ``pw_async2/waker.h`` at the top of your `//pw_async2/codelab/vending_machine.h`_ header.